Ten joyful years of online content creation

-On 19 June 2008, I created an account on Flickr called Candy Pop, and I posted a few photographs of my home.
+On 19 June 2008, I created an account on Flickr and I posted a few photographs of my home.
 At the time I was living in a 1930s house which I had just finished renovating, and I was slowly filling it with eclectic vintage collectables.
-My Flickr account was a fun escape from my day job of Head of Operations and Visitor Services at Modern Art Oxford.
+The daily online content creation was a fun escape from my day job of Head of Operations and Visitor Services at Modern Art Oxford.
 It became my happy place where I could post my creative captures at the end of each working day.

 After a few weeks of sharing my photographs, I discovered a supportive community of online creatives.
-I’d stumbled upon a gorgeous tribe of like-minded folk who were sharing their lives, their homes and their creative pursuits online.
+A gorgeous tribe of like-minded folk who were sharing their lives, their homes and their creative pursuits online.
 Just like me!

 ‘Friendship is born at that moment when one person says to another: “What!
 You too?
 I thought I was the only one”.’ – C.S.
 Lewis

-It wasn’t long before I wanted a website of my own, so after a little research, I decided to create a blog on Google Blogger.
-I used the site to share my words and photographs, celebrating the little things in life.
+It wasn’t long before I wanted a website of my own, so after a little research, I decided to create a blog using Google Blogger.
+I used my blog to share my words and photographs, celebrating the little things in life.
 Looking back, I guess my blog became a kind of online gratitude journal, enabling me to capture the small everyday moments of joy.

 Over 500 blog posts later and I’m still here – taking photos, writing words and hitting publish.
 I still have butterflies when I post something new, and I’ll always be grateful for having the opportunity to share my creative work online.
 After all, it wasn’t too long ago that I had to carry my art around in a portfolio!
-My blog has enabled me to have my images published, write for magazines, collaborate with brands and I’ve even received a few television offers, which I gracefully declined much to the horror of my teenage self!
+My blog has enabled me to have my words and photographs published, collaborate with brands and I’ve even received a few television offers, which I gracefully declined much to the horror of my teenage self!

 To celebrate this milestone, I’m sharing ten things I’ve noticed from regularly showing up and sharing online.
-I’ve learnt a lot about the online world and how to run a blog and social media channels – both as a hobby and a business.
-It’s been an exciting journey and I’m looking forward to seeing where it leads to next.
+I’ve learnt a lot about the online world, content creation and how to run a blog and social media channels – both as a hobby and a business.
+It’s been an exciting journey and I’m looking forward to seeing what comes next.

 1. The opportunities are open to everyone